 MA - Medical Assistant

-MA110 Fundamentals for the Medical Office (Course offered online)
+MA110 Fundamentals for the Administrative Medical Assistant

-Credits 3Summer
+Credits 3

 View Course Outcomes:

-- Describe the medical assistant’s role and responsibility in an ambulatory healthcare setting
+- Describe the medical assistant’s role and responsibility in an ambulatory healthcare setting.

-- Differentiate between criminal and civil law and how they apply to the practice of the medical assistant
+- Differentiate between criminal and civil law and how they apply to the practice of the medical assistant.

-- Differentiate between scope of practice and standards of care for a medical assistant
+- Differentiate between scope of practice and standards of care for a medical assistant.

 View Course Outcomes: